h00z3x/H00Z3X/README.md

 # 📝About Me

 ### I'm the former owner and also the former developer of Lost Island mc server!
 And I love working on Projects as a developer!
-Currently a developer on Snowy Network
+Currently a developer on No Where
 </br>

 ## 🗿Status
-- 🔭 I’m currently working on [Snowy Network](https://discord.gg/FGGeA7U4vv)
+- 🔭 I’m currently working on nothing

 - 🌱 I’m currently learning **Nothing**